“I am your monthly guest, now c’mon let me in, you have no choice” and the door is automatically opened to welcome this regular guest.

 The three acids are eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linolenic acid (ALA).

 Seafood is rich in EPA and DHA while plants are rich in ALA.

 These acids are not produced by our body hence we need to consume them as they reduce the soreness and irritation in blood vessels.

 Apart from this, one should avoid sugar and salty foods, instead try anti-inflammatory foods like apple, bell pepper, berries, etc.

 Heating your abdomen releases your strained muscles and leaves you with calmness.
-There are many types of heating pads available in market, like water filled heating pad and electric gel filled pads.
+There are many types of heating pads available in the market, like a water-filled heating pad and electric gel-filled pads.

-A ginger has anti-inflammatory properties which helps in reducing the pain.
+Ginger has anti-inflammatory properties which help in reducing the pain.
 A little amount of ginger can give you relief from menstrual cramp pain.

 You can opt for ginger tea so that consuming it becomes easy.

 A little amount of grated ginger in boiling water and a pinch of sugar or honey makes your tea perfect with a pleasant aroma.